kateryna-vilk/Udemy-Search-TestCases/README.md

 # Test Cases for Udemy Search Functionality

-This portfolio project provides a set of functional test cases for the "Search" feature on the Udemy platform.
+This project provides a set of functional test cases for the "Search" feature on the Udemy platform.

 The Excel file contains 3 separate sheets, each testing a different aspect of the search functionality: 1. **Search by Category:** Validating search results when filtering by category.
 2. **Search by Course:** Validating the main search bar for specific course names.
 3. **Search by Instructor:** Validating the search feature for finding specific instructors.